-“Refuse a Rubbish Christmas and a Trashy New Year”
+“Refuse a rubbish Christmas and a trashy New Year”

 On Saturday 3 December, Hannah Blumhardt and Liam Prince of The Rubbish Trip presented a talk on how to reduce waste during the Christmas season at Ngaio Union Church.
 The presentation got underway after a lovely morning tea of homemade (packaging free!) goodies.
 Topics discussed included gift giving and gift wrapping, Christmas dinner and table settings, decorations and travel.